 - Our electric fireplace heater (although we hardly used it last year, we have been using it quite a bit so far this year).

-Note: Although many or even most cold weather RVers use electric heaters, there are some risks you need to be aware of.
+Although many or even most cold weather RVers use electric heaters, there are some safety risks associated with running a space heater in an RV you need to be aware of.
 Please see my blog post “Is it Safe to Use a Space Heater in an RV?” for more information.

 October – about 20 gallons